Titans name Tim Kelly Offensive Coordinator

 Charles London joins the team as quarterbacks coach and passing game coordinator.
 He comes over from the Falcons where he was Arthur Smith’s quarterbacks coach last season.
 London also worked with Vrabel in Houston, just like Kelly.

 Chris Harris joins the staff as Defensive Passing Game Coordinator and Cornerbacks coach.
 Harris played nine years in the NFL and has spent the last eight as a coach.
-The last three seasons Harris was Washington’s Defensive Backs Coach and helped lead the Commanders to the third overall defensive ranking in the league and fourth in passing yards allowed.
+For the last three seasons, Harris was Washington’s Defensive Backs Coach and helped lead the Commanders to the third overall defensive ranking in the league and fourth in passing yards allowed.

 Justin Hamilton is also a defensive quality control coach and is in his first season in the NFL after spending 11 years coaching in the college ranks including two years as defensive coordinator at Virginia Tech.

 Jason Houghtaling takes over as Offensive Line coach.
-He was the Titans Offensive Line Assistant the last two seasons.
+He was the Titans’ Offensive Line Assistant for the last two seasons.
 He was the head coach collegiately for five seasons at Wagner and spent nine more years as an assistant primarily leading offensive lines.

 Pat O’Hara moves over from quarterbacks coach to Passing Game Analyst.